Udhailiyah: Airport

 There is a small single strip airport near Udhailiyah (Udhayliyah Airport) operated by Saudi Aramco and not open for commercial air traffic.
 Saudi Aramco also utilizes the nearby Al-Ahsa International Airport in Hofuf which is 30 km away from Udhailiyah and operates international flights to regional destinations such as Dubai and Doha.
-Full international air transportation is available at the King Fahd International Airport which is about 190 km away.
+Full international air transportation is available at the King Fahd International Airport, about 190 km away.